Teachers are used to taking work home.

 Storing school information in the cloud allows teachers and staff the freedom to work on school-related tasks from any device, not just school-provided laptops.
 In addition to the increased ability to collaborate (see #1), teachers have access to all their information via the internet and can work from their preferred device regardless of location.

 As TeachThought points out, if your current lesson plan system isn’t making teacher’s lives easier, it might be time for an upgrade.
 For example, if your school is considering moving from an on-premises system to the cloud, the new tools should enable users to do a better job with less effort.
 This includes reducing word processing time and duplicated work by keeping records and planning enclosed within the same system.

 Moving lessons and other digital resources to the internet can also make schoolwork more efficient for students.
 When worksheets are available as downloads from a central location, students don’t have to worry about leaving important papers at school – they can just print out a new copy from their home computer, which is vital for distance learning and hybrid schedules.
 And once students are comfortable with this system, teachers won’t have to print as many assignments and waste as much paper at school.

 Lots of teachers use their laptops at home, a coffee shop, or other places to prepare lesson plans and information for their students, and use email or a USB drive to transfer that information to their devices at school.
-But what if one of those devices is lost, stolen or damaged?
+But what if one of those devices is lost, stolen, or damaged?
 The lack of a dedicated, device-independent backup could cost hours of work and cause massive stress and frustration.